MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

 **- tenantNotFound:** - the calling tenant information could not be found

 ## Application Access Management
-It is possible for a **Delegated Tenant Admin** to manage access to application families available in the service.
+It's possible for a **Delegated Tenant Admin** to manage access to application families available in the service.
 The application family is [!INCLUDE[prodshort](../developer/includes/prodshort.md)] or other independent software vendor (ISV) applications that may be provisioned through the service.

 You can get the list of applications that are available to the tenant.
 From this list you can determine, by setting the access property, for which applications an environment may be provisioned on the tenant.